Quick Take: Why Diversity and Inclusion MatterAug 01, 2018

 - Strong diversity climates are also linked to reduced instances of interpersonal aggression8 and discrimination.9

-- In 2016, nearly two-thirds (65%) of employees felt that respectful treatment of all employees was a very important factor in their job satisfaction.10
+- In 2016, nearly two-thirds (65%) of employees felt that the respectful treatment of all employees was a very important factor in their job satisfaction.10

 Moving toward equal levels of gender representation across job levels may reduce occurrences of workplace harassment.11